As a business owner, by now you know about the sheer importance of social media when it comes to your brand.

 This is knowing how to use social media marketing comes in and helps you drive massive brand awareness.

 A strong online presence is what sells and keeps you relevant in today’s world.
 Not only does it help big businesses thrive, but especially small businesses!

 Not quite sure how to use social media to drive your brand awareness?
 You’ve come to the right blog.

 When it comes to learning how to use social media marketing effectively, there’s a misconception that “more is better,” which isn’t necessarily true.

 So, what kind of platforms should you focus on first?

-So this means if you’re the skincare company, maybe start out with Facebook and Instagram and really strengthen those platforms.
+So this means if you’re a skincare company, maybe start out with Facebook and Instagram and really strengthen those platforms.

-Setting up your accounts
+2. Setting up your accounts